craftercms/docs/source/developers/draft.rst

      </div>
    </div>

-Assume you’re using a particular *CarouselJS* library that requires the ``div.carousel`` element to be the direct parent of the ``div.slide`` elements; as mentioned earlier, we can flip around the elements for the component and the repeat group.
+Assume you're using a particular *CarouselJS* library that requires the ``div.carousel`` element to be the direct parent of the ``div.slide`` elements; as mentioned earlier, we can flip around the elements for the component and the repeat group.